 Step-parents find that living with children that are genetically connected to them is entirely different from living with children who are not.
 Step-children are never the children of step-parents.
 Step-children have two other parents even if they are not together or if one hass died.
 Step-parents can therefore find themselves in a parental role but being taken for granted.
 They manage the day-to-day grind of family life with little appreciation.
 When it comes to inclusion in things like family events, celebrations, graduations or birthdays they can find they are left out.
 Step-parents can then feel bitterly resentful.

 A step-child can display all sorts of challenging behaviour.
 They can be rude, lie, steal, spy, talk back or refuse to co-operate.
-They can build a special relationship with the pivotal parent behind the back of the step-parents back with the pivotal parent.
+They can build a special relationship with the pivotal parent behind the back of the step-parent.
 A step-child can develop behavioural problems such as anxiety, anger, school refusal, obsessive-compulsive disorders, depression or many other mental health conditions.
 A step-child may regress to a previous developmental stage.
 They may start bed-wetting, or insisting on eating with baby spoons or talking in childish ways.

 A step-child may have trouble accepting a step-parent because their other parent may not be coping.
 The step-child may see their other parent unhappy and alone and feel sorry for them.
 They may blame their other parent, the step-parents partner, for this.
 They may feel disloyal when away from their other parent.
 They may be asked for information by one parent after visiting the other.
 The other parent may be over-confiding in the step-child, or may want them to be sad when away from them.
 The other parent may want to punish their ex-partner by withholding the children from them, so the step-child feels guilty.
 A step-child may refuse to meet or see the step-parent.

 Adult step-children can be just as difficult to manage as they have their independence, yet are influential.